mloskot/mateusz.loskot.net/content/post/2011/09/30/initialise-in-condition-not-assign.md

 ```

-Presumably, it is preferred of someone who is really after shortcuts in code.
+Presumably, it is preferred by someone who is really after shortcuts in code.
 If you must cut short, reconsider it and at least write this:

 ```
 if (T* p = source())
 ```